groff: Invoking groff

 It has become a tradition that GNU programs get the prefix 'g' to

-distinguish it from its original counterparts provided by the host (see
+distinguish them from their original counterparts provided by the host

-GNU 'eqn'.
-On operating systems like GNU/Linux or the Hurd, which don't
+operating systems like GNU/Linux or the Hurd, which don't contain

-contain proprietary versions of 'troff', and on MS-DOS/MS-Windows, where
+proprietary versions of 'troff', and on MS-DOS/MS-Windows, where 'troff'

-'troff' and associated programs are not available at all, this prefix is
+and associated programs are not available at all, this prefix is omitted

-omitted since GNU 'troff' is the only used incarnation of 'troff'.
+since GNU 'troff' is the only incarnation of 'troff' used.
+Exception:

 In this document, we consequently say 'gtroff' when talking about the